Miguel Ângelo Lupi: Biography

 His father was an immigrant from Italy.
-He showed and early talent for art and was enrolled at the Lisbon Academy of Fine Arts in 1841, where he studied with António Manuel da Fonseca.
+He showed an early talent for art and was enrolled at the Lisbon Academy of Fine Arts in 1841, where he studied with António Manuel da Fonseca.

 After graduating in 1848, he discovered that he could not support himself entirely by painting, as his parents had warned him, so he obtained a position at the "Imprensa Nacional" (the government printing office) as an assistant bookkeeper.
 He remained there, while continuing to paint, until 1851, when he was transferred to the Finance Board for what was then the Province of Angola, and lived in Luanda for two years.

 In 1855, he was appointed "Aspirante de 2.ª Classe" (a civil service rank similar to officer candidate) for the Bureau of Finance in the Porto District, but never served because he quickly achieved the same rank for the Court of Auditors.
 In 1859, he was appointed Court Clerk.
 In that capacity, he was commissioned to paint a portrait of King Pedro V for use in the courtroom.
 The painting met with great approval and resulted in a state grant for him to continue his art studies in Italy.
 He was there from 1860 to 1863, taking lessons and copying the Old Masters.